aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 ![](diagrams/WEAVE-SERVICE-FRAMEWORK-CORE-INIT-PHASE2-STITCH-DATA-CLIENT-CORE.png)

-- creates a DataClientConfigReader, which is responsible for reading/deserializing JSON/YAML files into Endpoint objects.
+- creates a ClientConfigReader, which is responsible for reading/deserializing JSON/YAML files into Endpoint objects.
-- creates a DataClientRegistry, which itself consumes DataClientFactory bindings to create stateless instances of DataClientFactory implementation and maintain a mapping between type name and instance, also it has a registry which holds data client created by DataClientFactory
+- creates a ClientRegistry, which itself consumes ClientFactory bindings to create stateless instances of ClientFactory implementation and maintain a mapping between type name and instance, also it has a registry which holds client created by ClientFactory
-- creates DataClientManager, which has a worker daemon.
-Once the daemon is started, it monitors Endpoint JSON/YAML files over the life time of Weave instance,  uses DataClientConfigReader to read changes of Endpoint(s), then delegate to DataClientRegistry to initialize/destroy and register/unregister data clients accordingly.
+- creates ClientManager, which monitors Endpoint confit in JSON/YAML, either on demand or automatically, over the life time of Weave instance,  uses ClientConfigReader to read changes of Endpoint(s), then delegate to ClientRegistry to initialize/destroy and register/unregister clients accordingly.

-DataClientRegistry is made available to ServiceExecutor instances through managed resources container, so ServiceExecutor instances could get hold of data client objects of interests simply by providing an identifier then access data in target database/data storage systems by using data client objects.
+ClientRegistry is made available to ServiceExecutor instances through managed resources container, so ServiceExecutor instances could get hold of client objects of interests simply by providing an identifier then access data in target database/data storage systems by using client objects.

 ### Phase 2 - stitch and init service execution runtime core